gasolin/truffle-react-redux/README.md

 [![travis](https://travis-ci.org/gasolin/truffle-react-redux.svg?branch=master)](https://travis-ci.org/gasolin/truffle-react-redux)

-The `truffle-react-redux` provide the template(box) for your next dapp with React and Redux.
+The `truffle-react-redux` provide the template(box) for your next dapp with React (and Redux, Route, Internationalization).
 The template separate the concern of `contracts` and `web` frontend as sub projects and include glue scripts to bridge the both sides.

 ## Installation